schlosser/eventum/config/README.md

 ## Notable files

-- `flask_config.py`: Stores configurations for Flask, including secret keys, global variables, flags, and extenral integration account info.
-This file is currently `.gitignore`d.
+- `settings.sh`: Stores configurations for Flask, including secret keys, global variables, flags, and extenral integration account info.
+- `flask_config.py`: This pulls in all configurations for Eventum that are stored in environment variables.
+A few configurations are constants and are stored here.
+- `adi_config.py`: This stores some ADI-specific configurations for Eventume.
 - `requirements.txt`: Pip requirements.
 Install from the root directory using:

     ```bash
     $ pip install -r config/requirements.txt
     ```